Consumer confidence dipped in October as inflation concerns persist

 Consumer confidence slid for the third month in a row, new data shows, a sign that Americans' view of the economy is dimming in the face of a weakening labor market and stubborn inflation.

-The University of Michigan's October sentiment index, released Friday, shows consumer sentiment decreased by 1.5% on a monthly basis to 53.6%.
+The University of Michigan's October sentiment index, released Friday, shows consumer confidence fell 1.5% on a monthly basis to 53.6%.
+The index has recovered slightly after dipping to a three-year low in April, but still remains below its January level over deepening concerns about vulnerabilities in the U.S. economy, experts note.

+"The lower to median end of the income spectrum are increasingly concerned about job prospects and income prospects, and that is weighing on their morale at a time where prices are rising," EY-Parthenon chief economist Greg Daco told CBS News prior to the index's release.
+"So it's really an affordability issue."

 The closely watched consumer sentiment index gauges Americans' outlook on the job market, wages, inflation, business conditions and personal finances on a monthly basis.

-"It's the only piece of data that we get in the absence of how consumers are spending," EY-Parthenon Chief Economist Greg Daco told CBS News.
+"It's the only piece of data that we get in the absence of how consumers are spending," Daco noted.

+Inflation expectations crept up in October, an indicator that Americans are still feeling the strain of high prices, the sentiment index shows.

+"Inflation and high prices remain at the forefront of consumers' minds," Joanne Hsu, director of consumer surveys at the University of Michigan, said in a statement.

+The U.S. government shutdown appears to have had little impact for now on how people view the economy.
+Only about 2% spontaneously referenced the shutdown during the University of Michigan's interviews in October, compared with 10% of consumers in January 2019, when the government shut down for a 35-day stretch, Hsu said.

-The snapshot of consumer sentiment comes after the Bureau of Labor Statistics (BLS) released the Consumer Price Index (CPI) — the first piece of federal economic data Wall Street has gotten since the government shutdown began on Oct.
+The snapshot of consumer sentiment comes after the Bureau of Labor Statistics (BLS) on Friday released the Consumer Price Index — the first piece of federal economic data investors have received since the lapse in government funding began on Oct.
 1.